electric-al/chessbotwars/README.md

 # Chessbot wars!

-This is a simple http API for chess playing agents, and a game engine that simulates a match between two agent APIs.
+This is a simple HTTP API for chess playing agents, and a game engine that simulates a match between two agent APIs.

 Agents are small flask apps.
 They can be run locally, and soon via Google cloud Run or Google cloud functions.
-The long term vision of this is that elite chess grand master algoriths will exist on the Internet, known only by their URLs, gradually getting smarter.
+The long term vision of this is that elite chess grand master algorithms will exist on the Internet, known only by their URLs, gradually getting smarter.

 ## Argent API format